 The shares that qualify for income tax relief are listed or dealt in on a recognized stock exchange, whether in the UK or elsewhere, including shares traded on the Alternative Investment Market; units in a UK authorised unit trust; shares in a UK open-ended investment company (OEIC); and holdings in certain foreign collective investment schemes (schemes outside the UK that are equivalent to unit trusts and OEICs).

-Old Members living in the United States can make tax-deductible donations to The American Friends of New College (c/o Mr Winston J Churchill, SCP Partners, 7 Great Valley Parkway, Suite 190, Malvern PA 19355) who will send you a 501 (c)(3) tax receipt.
+Old Members living in the United States can make tax-deductible donations to The American Friends of New College (c/o Mr Winston Churchill, CIP Capital L.P, Suite 210, 5 Great Valley Parkway, Malvern PA 19355) who will send you a 501 (c)(3) tax receipt.

 Alternatively, donations by can be made online or by credit or debit card via Americans for Oxford Inc. (500 Fifth Avenue, 32nd Floor, New York, NY 10110) who will also send you a 501 (c)(3) tax receipt.